SketchBookkeeper/gutenberg-animate/readme.txt

 1. Log into your WordPress admin area
 2. Go to Plugins -> Add New
-3. Search for Gutenberg Animate -> Install Now (on the side Gutenberg Animate)
+3. Search for Gutenberg Animate -> Install Now
 4. Activate the plugin
 5. Until Gutenberg gets merged into WordPress core, it requires the <a href="https://wordpress.org/plugins/gutenberg/" title="Gutenberg" target="_blank">Gutenberg plugin</a>.